LREN-CHUV/algorithm-repository/python-summary-statistics/README.md

 # Python Statistics

 This is a Python implementation of Statistics.
+It calculates various summary statistics for entire dataset and also for all subgroups created by combining all possible values of nominal covariates.

+It has two modes

+1. `compute --mode intermediate`
+2. `compute --mode aggregate --job-ids 1 2 3`

+Intermediate mode calculates statistics from a single node, while aggregate mode is used after intermediate to combine statistics from multiple jobs.
+Intermediate mode can be also used to calculate statistics from single node.

 ## Build (for contributors)